 Sub FixAllDescenders() ' Removes underlines from all descenders in the presentation Dim oSl As Slide Dim oSh As Shape For Each oSl In ActivePresentation.Slides For Each oSh In oSl.Shapes If oSh.HasTextFrame Then If oSh.TextFrame.HasText Then FixDescenders oSh End If End If Next Next End Sub Sub FixDescenders(oSh As Shape) ' Removes underlines from descenders in just the current shape Dim x As Long Dim oChar As TextRange With oSh If .HasTextFrame Then If .TextFrame.HasText Then For x = 1 To Len(.TextFrame.TextRange.Text) If IsDescender(Mid$(.TextFrame.TextRange.Text, x, 1)) Then .TextFrame.TextRange.Characters(x, 1).Font.Underline = False End If Next End If End If End With End Sub Function IsDescender(sCharacter As String) As Boolean Dim sDescenders as String sDescenders = "gjpqy" If InStr(sDescenders, sCharacter) > 1 Then IsDescender = True Else IsDescender = False End If End Function

-Then open or switch to the presentation with the underlined text and run the macro.
-To do that, press the Alt+F8 shortcut key.
+Then, open or switch to the presentation with the underlined text and run the macro.
+To do so, press the Alt + F8 shortcut key.
 In the Macro dialog box that appears, next to Macro in: choose All open presentations, as shown in the figure below.
 Click the FixAllDescenders Macro name, and then click the Run button.

 Thank you so much, Steve.